MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 ### Navigation without segues

-Transitioning from the first View Controller to the second in code is the same process as with a Segue, but several steps have to be done manually.
+Transitioning from the first view controller to the second in code is the same process as with a Segue, but several steps have to be done manually.
-First, we use `this.NavigationController` to get a reference to the Navigation Controller whose stack we are currently on.
+First, we use `this.NavigationController` to get a reference to the navigation controller whose stack we are currently on.
 Then, we use the Navigation
-Controller’s `PushViewController` method to manually push the next View Controller onto the stack, passing in the View Controller and an option to animate the transition (we set this to `true`).
+Controller’s `PushViewController` method to manually push the next view controller onto the stack, passing in the view controller and an option to animate the transition (we set this to `true`).

 The following code handles the transition from the Phoneword screen to the Call History screen: